Scenic view of trees at camp

 When are meds given out?

-During summer, medication is given out at meals from Monday breakfast to Friday dinner and bedtimes beginning Sunday night.
-Note that we do not give out meds at dinner on Sunday or breakfast on Saturday, so make sure to give your camper their dinner meds early when you drop them off at camp and their breakfast meds on Saturday when you pick them up.
+During summer, medication is given out at meals from Sunday dinner to Friday dinner and bedtimes beginning Sunday night.
+Note that we do not give out meds at breakfast on Saturday, so make sure to give your camper their breakfast meds on Saturday after you pick them up.

-At Winterfest, medication is given out at dinner Friday night through Sunday breakfast.
+At Winterfest, medication is given out at from the first dinner through the last breakfast.
 If you need a med to be given at another specific time, contact nursemanager@pinecove.com and they’ll set that up with you.

 Make sure to communicate with your camper what meds (if any) they should expect to be taking at mealtime, so they’re aware.
 It’s important that they know if they are supposed to go to the meds station at meals before they arrive.